JeffHeck/SchoolDataProject/pagesManual/TaxesReport/report_state_school_taxes_2021-2022.md

 There are 295 traditional public school districts in WA.

 For the 2021-2022 school year
-- 11 school districts have a surplus
+- 11 school districts had a surplus
-- 284 school districts have a deficit
+- 284 school districts had a deficit
 - The Seattle SD had the highest surplus of $103,000,000
 - The Spokane SD had the highest deficit of $282,000,000

 Note: Surplus (or deficit) in this report is defined as:

-The amount of State School 1&2 property taxes paid by the school district area's property taxpayers to the State minus the funding amount sent from the State to the school district.
+The amount of State School Parts 1&2 property taxes paid by the school district area's property taxpayers to the State minus the funding amount sent from the State to the school district.

+The 11 school districts that had a surplus as defined in this report:
+- Island County, South Whidbey SD
+- King County, Bellevue SD
+- King County, Mercer Island SD
+- King County, Seattle SD
+- Kittitas County, Cle Elum-Roslyn SD
+- Kittitas County, Damman SD
+- Mason County, Grapeview SD
+- San Juan County, Lopez SD
+- San Juan County, Orcas Island SD
+- San Juan County, San Juan Island SD
+- San Juan County, Shaw Island SD

 ___